neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 end
 {% endhighlight %}

 The ```run_deferred_callbacks``` method is not strictly a part of the threadpool system, but since it's tied to it, we'll cover it as such.
 It's used for running the result handling callbacks.
 It pops results (along with callbacks) from the ```@resultqueue``` and runs them [^5].
-The reason that it's not strictly a part of threadpool system is that it's also used to run the callbacks scheduled via the ```next_tick``` mechanism.
+The reason why it's not strictly a part of the threadpool system is that it's also used to run the callbacks scheduled via the ```next_tick``` mechanism.
 It (thread-safely) consumes the ```@next_tick_queue``` for executables to run until it empties the queue.
 That odd little ```next_tick``` call in the ensure block is just a way of telling the reactor to keep running and bubble up the exception (and not immediately stop) if one happens.

 ## Next up

-I hope I gave a somewhat understandable explanation of EM's internals and that you have a clearer picture in your mind of what's happening under the hood.
-If you have any questions or comments be sure to leave them in the comments, and I'll give my best to answer them.
+I hope I have given you a somewhat understandable explanation of EM's internals and that you have a clearer picture in your mind of what's happening under the hood.
+If you have any questions or comments, be sure to leave them in the comments section below, and I'll give my best to answer them.

 Next up, Celluloid and the Actor pattern.

 ---
-[^1]: By using the [```IO#fcntl```](http://ruby-doc.org/core-2.1.2/IO.html#method-i-fcntl) method which is just a ruby wrapper over the [```fcntl```](http://linux.die.net/man/2/fcntl) system call for manipulating file descriptors.
+[^1]: By using the [```IO#fcntl```](http://ruby-doc.org/core-2.1.2/IO.html#method-i-fcntl) method which is just a Ruby wrapper over the [```fcntl```](http://linux.die.net/man/2/fcntl) system call for manipulating file descriptors.
 [^2]: The [```IO#select```](http://ruby-doc.org/core-2.1.2/IO.html#method-c-select) method is just a thin wrapper over the [```select```](http://linux.die.net/man/2/select) system call.
-[^3]: EventMachine previously used a Pipe, but now uses a UDP socket to signal a loopbreak because pipes aren't available on Windows machines.
-I find the pipe implementation cleaner and more elegant so I present it as such here.
+[^3]: EventMachine previously used a Pipe, but now uses a UDP socket to signal a loopbreak, because pipes aren't available on Windows machines.
+I find the Pipe implementation cleaner and more elegant, so I present it as such here.
 [^4]: Fetching is done in a thread-safe manner since Ruby's Queue implementation is thread-safe.
-That's why you should always use it instead of rolling your own, custom Array backed queue.
+That's why you should always use it instead of rolling your own custom Array backed queue.
 [^5]: It's important to note that there needn't actually be a callback since we don't need to provide one when deferring, especially if we don't care about the result.